mozilla/pkipolicy/rootstore/policy.md

 ### 5.4 Precertificates ###
 The logging of a precertificate in a Certificate Transparency log is considered by Mozilla to be a binding intent to issue a final certificate, as described in [section 3.1 of RFC 6962][6962-3.1].
 "Final certificate" means a certificate that is not a precertificate.
 Precertificates are in-scope for enforcing compliance with these requirements.
 A final certificate is "based on" a precertificate if they have the same serial and issuer, or they have the same serial and the final certificate's issuer matches the precertificate's issuer's issuer.
 Thus,
-* it is mississuance to issue a final certificate based on a precertificate if they do not exactly match each other according to RFC 6962, section 3.1; *and*
+* it is mississuance to issue a final certificate based on a precertificate if they do not exactly match each other according to RFC 6962, section 3.1;
-* if a precertificate implies the existence of a final certificate that does not comply with this policy, it is considered misissuance of the final certificate, even if the certificate does not actually exist.
+* if a precertificate implies the existence of a final certificate that does not comply with this policy, it is considered misissuance of the final certificate, even if the certificate does not actually exist;

-Effective October 1, 2022,

 * a CA MUST be able to revoke a certificate presumed to exist, if revocation of the certificate is required under this policy, even if the final certificate does not actually exist; *and*
 * a CA MUST provide CRL and OCSP services and responses in accordance with this policy for all certificates presumed to exist based on the presence of a precertificate, even if the certificate does not actually exist.